MarcusBinder/MPCRL/data/README.md

 # Data Directory

-This directory contains wind field datasets used for wind farm simulations.
+This directory stores wind field datasets used by the SAC + MPC workflow.

 ## Current Data Files